caseykneale/ChemometricsTools.jl/README.md

 # ChemometricsTools
-This is an essential collection of tools to do Chemometrics in Julia.
-The goals for this package are as follows: only rely on basic dependencies, essential algorithms should read similar to pseudocode in papers, and provide flexible tooling for the end-user's fast and reliable work flow.
+This is an essential collection of tools to perform Chemometric analysis' in Julia.
+The goals for this package are as follows: rely only on basic dependencies for longevity and stability, essential algorithms should read similar to pseudocode in papers, and the tools provided should be fast, flexible, and reliable (That's the Julia way after-all).
+No code will directly call R, Python, C, etc, it will be written in Julia from the ground up.

 In it's current state all of the algorithms available in this package operate exclusively on 1 or 2 Arrays.
 To be specific, the format of input arrays should be such that the number of rows are the observations, and the number of columns are the variables.
 This choice was made out of convenience and my personal bias.
 If enough users want DataFrames, Tables, JuliaDB formats, maybe this will change.
 For now the package is best suited to the treatment and analysis of continuous data.
+Surely there's plans to broaden the scope.

-### Package Status
+### Package Status => Early View
 This thing is brand new (~2 weeks old).
 Many of the tools available can be used, and most of those are implemented correctly.
-However, there's a lot of glue code not in place yet, and some of the methods haven't been tested (and were quickly written).
-So use at your own risk for now; in a week or two this should be functional and trustworthy, and at that point collaborators will be sought!
+Betchya anything there are bugs in the repo!
+So use at your own risk for now.
+In a week or two this should be functional and trustworthy, and at that point collaborators will be sought.
+I'm releasing an early preview for constructive criticism and awareness.

 ### Transforms/Pipelines
 Two design choices introduced in this package are "Transformations" and "Pipelines".
 These allow for preprocessing and data transformations to be reused or chained for reliable analytic throughput.
 Below are some examples based on some faux data,